We’re having a look at a new mid-range series of laptops in this article, scheduled for release in the second part of 2017, the Asus Vivobook Slim.

 The Vivobook S510 series is however available in a bunch of different options, with dedicated graphics (S510UN – MX150, S510UQ – 940MX, S510UR – 930MX) or without (S510UA), as well as various Intel Core U processors, screen options and amounts of memory and storage.
+At the same time the same series is sold as VivoBook F510 in the US.
 Prices start at around $500 for the base Vivobook S15 S510UA model with a Core i3 CPU and a TN HD display, and go up to about $$900 – $1000 for the higher end S15 S510UN models with Nvidia MX150 graphics, the IPS FHD screen and dual-storage, which is similar to the version we’re talking about in this article.
 On top of these variants, Asus also plans to offer 14 and 17-inch Vivobook Slims, but more about those in later posts.

 For now we’ll focus entirely on the S15 S510 series, with all its goods and quirks.
 And while our test unit is the S510UQ model with Nvidia 940MX graphics, our findings also cover the S510UA, which are identical and just lack the Nvidia chip on the motherboard, or the S510UN models, an updated version with an 8th gen Core i7-8550U processor (more about this line of 8th gen Intel processors here) and Nvidia MX150 graphics (more about this chip here).